nti-Pi/Calm/README.md

       * `python Calm.py --windowed`
       * `python Calm.py -w`

-  * If you use a Linux-based system, you might need to replace `python` in the above command line instructions with `python3`, since the former invokes a Python 2 interpreter by default.
+  * If you use a Linux-based system, you might need to replace `python` in the above command line instructions with `python3`, since the former could invoke a Python 2 interpreter by default.